Fuzzy Topology, Quantization and Gauge Invariance: Introduction

 \section{Introduction}

-Importance of geometric methods in Quantum Physics is duly acknowledged now \cite {Var}.
-Currently the additional interest to them arises by the hypothesis that at very small (Plank) distances the standard Riemanian space-time geometry isn't applicable and should be replaced by some principally new theory \cite {Con,Bal}.
-In particular, it was proposed that such fundamental properties of space-time manifold as its set structure, topology and metrics can differ significantly from standard Riemanian formalism \cite {Bal,Mad,Ish}.

-Nowadays, the new branch of mathematical theories, classified generally as quantum geometry, extensively developed for that purposes.
-The feature which is common for all of them is that the main impact is done on the use of various operator algebras which should induce the space-time geometric properties.
-The popular example is Connes noncommutative geometry which attempts to describe the fundamental interactions at Plank distances \cite {Con}.
-It's worth to mention also the extensive studies of noncommutative fuzzy spaces with finite (sphere, tori) and infinite discrete structure \cite {Bal,Mad}.
-The general feature of such approach is that the space coordinates are principally fuzzy, the reason of that is noncommutativity of corresponding space coordinate observables $x_{1,2,3}$.
+There are several serious reasons to try to formulate quantum mechanics (QM) in geometric terms.
+For instance, general relativity is essentially geometric theory, but the attempts to quantize gravity suffer the serious difficulty already at axiomatics level.
+Such formalism can be useful also for development of gauge field theory, which is also mainly geometric; its implications can be important for the analysis of QM foundations.
+Currently, the main impact of QM geometrization studies is done on the exploit of Hilbert manifolds (\cite {Mar} and refs. therein), however, the results obtained up to now have quite abstract form, and their applicability to particular problems is questionable.
+Alternatively, in approach considered here the basic structure is the real manifold equipped with fuzzy topology (FT) \cite {Dod,Zee,Sos}.
+In connection with such mathematical framework it's worth to mention the noncommutative fuzzy spaces with finite (sphere, tori) and infinite discrete structure \cite {Bal}.
+The general feature of such theories is that the space coordinates turn out to be principally fuzzy, the reason of that is the noncommutativity of coordinate observables $x_{1,2,3}$.